intgraph/intgraph-content/Problems/watering-flowers.md

 Your mission is to help beaver find the maximum possible final height of the smallest flower in M days.

 ### Input
-The first line contains space-separated integers n, m and w (1 ¡Ü w ¡Ü n ¡Ü 10^5; 1 ¡Ü m ¡Ü 10^5).
-The second line contains space-separated integers a1,?a2,?...,?an (1 ¡Ü ai ¡Ü 10^9).
+The first line contains space-separated integers n, m and w (1 â‰¤ w â‰¤ n â‰¤ 10^5; 1 â‰¤ m â‰¤ 10^5).
+The second line contains space-separated integers a1,?a2,?...,?an (1 â‰¤ ai â‰¤ 10^9).

 ### Output
-Print a single integer ¡ª the maximum final height of the smallest flower.
+Print a single integer â€• the maximum final height of the smallest flower.

 ### Sample tests
 ```